-As a diversified international management and holding company, we recognize the role we have to play in supporting and respecting the protection of internationally proclaimed human rights.
+As an international management and holding company, we recognize the role we have to play in supporting and respecting the protection of internationally proclaimed human rights.
 We believe that respecting and protecting human rights is fundamental to creating long-term sustainable value.
+We also believe that it is our responsibility as an employer to offer a workplace where all people are treated with respect and dignity, in an inclusive, diverse and safe work environment.

-As a matter of principle, respect for human rights has always been embedded in our responsible management philosophy as defined by our Code of Business Conduct and Ethics and our CSR Statement.
-Building on this strong foundation of acting responsibly, we became signatories to the United Nations Global Compact, formalizing our commitment to support and respect the protection of internationally proclaimed human rights.
+As a matter of principle, respect for human rights has always been embedded in our responsible management philosophy as defined by our Code of Business Conduct and Ethics, our Corporate Social Responsibility (CSR) Statement and our Respectful Workplace Policy and Procedures.
+Building on this strong foundation of acting responsibly, we became signatories to the United Nations Global Compact, formalizing our commitment to support and respect the protection of internationally proclaimed human rights and to creating and maintaining a work environment of equal opportunity characterized by mutual trust and the absence of intimidation, discrimination, oppression and exploitation.

 Upholding our commitment to respect human rights is the responsibility of our entire Corporation.
-The Vice-President and General Counsel, our CSR Lead, is responsible for providing oversight on our human rights commitments, as reflected in our CSR Statement.
+The Vice-President and General Counsel, our CSR Lead, is responsible for providing oversight on our human rights commitments, as reflected in our CSR Statement, whereas our Vice-President, Human Resources and Administration is responsible for overseeing the implementation of the Respectful Workplace Policy and Procedures.

 Human rights are considered during our dealings with business partners and within our own investment analysis process, when relevant.
 We also collaborate with group companies to share knowledge on human rights management practices and to identify areas of opportunity.

 We also engage with the senior management of our group companies, both formally and informally, and as needed, to ensure a proper understanding of how their management teams are addressing human rights when questions or issues arise.
 In addition to being strongly committed to respecting and supporting human rights, many of our group companies are taking a leadership position on human rights management programs.

 Monitoring and Review